Cuprate/monero-book/src/consensus_rules.md

 the hash calculated by using the active proof of work function.

 Block Hash:
-the keacck hash of the block.
+the keccak hash of the block.

 Transaction Blob:
-the raw bytes of serialized transaction.
+the raw bytes of a serialized transaction.